 The Discovery and Development of Offshore Oil in the United Arab Emirates

-Many accounts of oil histories tend to deal with the offshore exploration in a few paragraphs, focusing on the onshore oil discoveries instead.
-And yet, although the offshore industry faced greater risks and expense, its achievements are equal, or even surpass, those of the onshore industry - no less so than in the Arabian Gulf where two of the offshore oilfields discovered in Emirati waters are among the largest in the world.
+Many accounts of oil histories tend to deal with offshore exploration in a few paragraphs, focusing on the onshore oil discoveries instead.
+And yet, although the offshore industry faced greater risks and expense, its achievements are equal or surpass, those of the onshore industry - no less so than in the Arabian Gulf where two of the offshore oilfields discovered in Emirati waters are among the largest in the world.
 Remarkably, for an industry that took to the open sea less than a century ago, this book has much to tell about the search for undersea oil and the transformation of the UAE from a traditional society into a modern, prosperous state.

 The Third River